gvachey/Getting-and-Cleaning-Data-Course-Project/README.md

 Based on the names of the column of the dataset, columns with mean or std in their name are kept for the tidy dataset.

 ## Transferring dataset to dplyr table and ordering
 The tidy dataset is then transferred ot dplyr table and arrange by subject and activity.
+The tidy dataset is stored in tidy_dataset table.

 ## Summarize data by subject and activity
+The tidy dataset is finally sumarized and average values for each measurement are calculated by subject and by activity.
+The summarized dataset is stored in summary_dataset table